Jump to Content

 What is Google for Health?

 Google for Health is committed to helping billions of people be healthier through products, research, and services that connect and bring meaning to health information.
 Google for Health is focused on developing technology solutions to enable care teams to deliver better, faster, and more connected care.
 We’re working on products and features to empower people to be healthier with the information, assistance, and connections they need to act on their health.
-And Google for Health is exploring the use of artificial intelligence (AI) to assist in diagnosing cancer, predicting patient outcomes, preventing blindness, and much more.
+And Google for Health is deploying the use of artificial intelligence (AI) in its own products, through research and in enterprise environments to assist in broad areas of work including diagnosing disease, predicting patient outcomes, accelerating science, bringing personal health insights to individuals, and much more.
 Our work complements Google’s mission to organize the world’s information and make it universally accessible and useful.

 What are Google for Health products?

-Our teams are applying our expertise with products, research, and solutions in four major areas: :
+We build health use cases into all our products.
+Our teams are applying our expertise with products, research, and solutions in five major areas:

 • For consumers with high-quality information and tools to help people manage their health and wellbeing, in products such as Search, Maps, YouTube, Fitbit and Nest.